-We want to collaborate with parents/guardians and students to proactively schedule non-instructional options during 7th period for those students who plan to attend required prayer.
-Examples of non-instructional options include lunch periods, study halls and office aides.
-Please contact your student's school counselor if you would like to place a non-instructional option during 7th period in your student's schedule for the 2023-2024 school year.
+We want to collaborate with parents/guardians and students to proactively schedule non-instructional options for those students who plan to attend required prayer.
+Examples of non-instructional options afternoon periods include lunch periods, study halls and office aides.
+Please contact your student's school counselor if you would like to place a non-instructional option in your student's schedule for the 2024-2025 school year.
+Please note that this is dependent on the courses your student is enrolled in and a non-instructional option is not always guaranteed.